Card Services calls have the general form:

 When these calls are made by an MTD client, only regions that have

-been bound to this client through calls to BindMTD
+been bound to this client through calls to BindMTD will be

 returned.